rixx/books.rixx.de/data/reviews/walter-moers/zamonien-entdeckungsreise-durch-einen-phantastischen-kontinent/index.md

 Even though I love the Zamonien books as much as anybody, this … was not it.
 This book is an encyclopaedia for the fictional continent Zamonien, as a tie-in for all the other books by [Walter Moers](https://books.rixx.de/walter-moers/).
 And I understand everybody who loved it, in a nostalgic way, thinking back to when they first read the Zamonion books.
-But damn, this feels so limited, like a big missed chance.
+But damn, this is so limited, like a big missed chance.

 The book is a mix of small illustrations, book quotes and summaries of book events/people/places.
 There is very little (if any?) new material.
 It's just a refresher, without substance of its own.
 Compare it to a very similar book about